Heiner Wilmer: Positions

-In June 2019 he told the Süddeutsche Zeitung on the issue of celibacy for priests, that he himself is "a willingly passionate celibate religious" but the unmarried state of the clergy could be made to shine even brighter if it were not simply mandatory for all clerics.
+In a June 2019 interview, Wilmer discussed the issue of priestly celibacy.
+He said that he himself is "a willingly passionate celibate religious," but the unmarried state of the clergy could be made to shine even brighter if it were not mandatory for all clerics.
 He voted for the text of the German Synodal Way in favor of reforming Catholic sexual teaching.